chrismonit/feedforward-heart-disease/cleveland/README.md

 ## Results
 ### Investigating features
-[Comment somewhere that the classes are approximately balanced]
+[Comment somewhere that the classes are approximately balanced, could show the table I had in earlier report]

 Firstly, we investigate whether there is discriminatory signal in these variables.